bhuvaneshcj/laravel-many-to-many-eloquent-relationship/README.md

 # Laravel 10 Many to Many Eloquent Relationship

-Hi Viewers, In this example you can see the source code of Many to Many Eloquent Relationship in Laravel 10
+This repository provides an example of a Many-to-Many Eloquent relationship implemented in Laravel 10.

 ## Getting Started